PREVENTING HEARING LOSS

 Every day in our environment we experience sound, whether it’s pleasant, like music, or bothersome, like sirens.
 Unpleasant or unwanted noisy environments can be dreadful; not only can noise increase our stress level and inhibit us from carrying out daily tasks, but also in the long run overexposure to noise can damage our hearing.
 This is known as noise-induced hearing loss (NIHL).

 TWO CAUSES OF NIHL

-Impulse noise, a one-time exposure to a loud sound such as an explosion.
-This can cause temporary and/or permanent hearing loss.
+Impulse noise, a one-time exposure to a loud sound such as fireworks, blasts, gunfire, or sirens.

 Continuous exposure to loud noise.
 This type of hearing loss happens gradually over time.

 NIHL affects our inner-ear hair cells as well as the auditory or hearing nerve.
 For a more in-depth understanding, see: how hearing works.

 Not only can this type of hearing loss be permanent, it can also lead to tinnitus.
 Tinnitus is hearing a constant ringing, buzzing, or roaring without an external sound source.
 It can be in one or both ears and often occurs with hearing loss.

 NIHL can come about from repeated exposure to music at high volumes on personal devices through headphones or earbuds.
 You may not be aware the following noisy settings may also cause NIHL suddenly or over time.